 Also, the case law analysis under the Rome Convention remains relevant to the determination of how a contract of carriage of goods should be classified or categorised in determining the applicable law as no change was intended under Article 5(1) of Rome I. It thus appears that in the future some other cases would likely be referred to the CJEU (under the Rome I regime) in order to determine what type of contract is in substance a contract for the carriage of goods.
 In other words, since this area of the law is not precise and is indeed fact dependent, more complex questions would likely be raised for the CJEU provide further criteria on.

-Where a commercial contact cannot be classified as a contract of carriage of goods, Article 4 of Rome I should apply (discussed above).
+Where a commercial contact cannot be classified as a contract of carriage of goods, Article 4 of Rome I should generally apply (discussed above).

 Conclusion